zoyamber/Assignment3-updated/README.md

 ```

 **Explanation:**
-- `location /documents`: This block specifies the /documentsbURL path
+- `location /documents`: This block specifies the /documents URL path
 - `alias`: replaces URL path with directory path
 - `autoindex on;` : if no index.html file exists, it will enable directory listing
 - `autoindex_exact_size off;`: when this is off, it will display files in human readable format